What Is a Birthmark and What Types Are There?

 Naevus Simplex (Salmon Patches)

-Often known as salmon patches, stork marks or angel kisses, these birthmarks appear as red or pink patches on your baby’s neck, forehead or upper eyelids at birth.
+Often known as salmon patches, stork bites or angel kisses, these birthmarks appear as red or pink patches on your baby’s neck, forehead or upper eyelids at birth.

 They’re very common – around half of all babies get them.
 They usually fade within a few months, although salmon patches on the forehead or back of the neck may last up to four years or longer.